GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 ### Description

 1. **Initial Response to CEO:** Analyze the CEO's demands in the context of SRE principles.
 Are there any parts of his demand that clash with those principles?
-Discuss your analysis with a teammate or coach.
-Optionally you and your team do a short role-play with one of you acting as the CEO.
+Discuss your analysis with your teammates and coach.
+You can also do a short role-play with one of you acting as the CEO.

    > **Note**: The focus on the role-play should be on articulating your reasoning and how it aligns with SRE principles.
 The focus shouldn't be on trying to persuade the CEO to change their mind (this isn't a communication/negotiation workshop).